Up to 50% off sofas & mattresses — limited‑time deals.

 How stable does it feel when people shift or stand up fast?

-Marcus’s edge-perch tests didn’t trigger squeaks or frame flex.
-The base stayed planted, even when he dropped back in after gaming breaks.
+Marcus’s edge-perch tests did not trigger squeaks or frame flex.
+The base stayed planted, even when he dropped back in after gaming breaks, which is the kind of stability we look for in a family sofa.

 Do the loose cushions wander over time?

-In our rotation-heavy weeks, the cushions stayed aligned and didn’t creep forward.
+In our rotation-heavy weeks, the cushions stayed aligned and did not creep forward.
 Occasional smoothing was enough after long movie sessions.

 What setup worked best for laptop work?

-A firm lap desk plus a small back pillow was the winning combo.
-It kept my shoulders stacked and reduced that “sink-and-hunch” posture.
+A firm lap desk plus a small back pillow was the best combo.
+It kept my shoulders stacked and reduced that sink-and-hunch posture.

 Previous post